 The rules highlight areas where your site can improve.
 A failing rule does not equal software crashes - Crash Reporting will help you detect and diagnose these.
 The rules, instead, look at issues that are known to slow down a site.
 A scan shows you areas of your site that may contribute to slow load times that affect the performance of your site.

-Failed: This status means a rule has failed the Pulse Insights check.
+Failed: This status means a rule has failed the Real User Monitoring Insights check.

-Passed: This status means a rule that previously failed the Pulse Insights check is now passing or has been marked as ‘Passed’ by you.
+Passed: This status means a rule that previously failed the Real User Monitoring Insights check is now passing or has been marked as ‘Passed’ by you.
 If you mark a failing rule as ‘Passed’ and the issue is not resolved, then the rule will be returned to the ‘Failed’ status on the next scan.

-Ignored: You can change the status of a rule as ‘Ignored’ if you do not want Pulse Insights to scan and score your site using a particular rule.
+Ignored: You can change the status of a rule as ‘Ignored’ if you do not want Real User Monitoring Insights to scan and score your site using a particular rule.
 Any new instances of a failing page or asset based on an ignored rule will be ignored and you will not be notified.
 This status is equivalent to the Crash Reporting error group status ‘Permanently ignored’.